By Aubrey Watts

 There he served in many capacities, including scribe and clerk to the Prophet, elected treasurer of Nauvoo, officer int he Nauvoo Music Association, and many others.

 After Joseph Smith was martyred, and Brigham Young had been called as the President of the Church, Clayton served as a scribe to Young.
 He was part of the vanguard group that trekked the plains to eventually settle in the Salt Lake Valley.
 It was during this trek that Clayton’s creativity and curiosity really came to benefit the Saints.

 As they began to make their way across the plains, Clayton wanted a way to measure the distance they had travelled.
-He began by tying a piece of cloth to one of the wheels of a cart, and counting each time the wheel made a full rotation, then he would calculate distance traveled from the circumference of the wheel and the number of rotations.
-However, this quickly became tiresome, and Clayton looked for another way to solve the problem: he drew up a design of a wheel with a mechanism which would count or record the revolutions of the wheel.
+He began by tying a piece of cloth to one fo the wheels of a cart, and counting each time the wheel made a full rotation.
+However, this quickly became tiresome, and Clayton looked for another way to solve the problem.
+He drew up a design of a wheel with a mechanism which would count or record the revolutions fo the wheel.
 The company’s carpenter, Appleton Milo Harmon, then completed the mechanism.
 The “roadometer” was first used on May 12, 1847, and became the precursor to the modern Odometer.

 Journal and Record Keeping

 Clayton’s personal travel journal is one of the more well-known pioneer journals today.
-He and John C. Frémont kept a meticulous record of the trek—with immense help from his “roadometer”—including distances, paths, suggestions for places to set up camp, and descriptions of the landscape.
-This record was later published as the “The Latter-Day Saints’ Emigrants’ Guide”, and was used by other Mormon migrants, as well as people of other faiths traveling to the Oregon and California territories.
+He and John C. Frémont kept a meticulous record of the trek — with immense help from “roadometer” — including distances, paths, suggestions, for places to set up camp, and descriptions of the landscape.
+This record was later published as the “The Latter-Day Saints’ Emigrants’ Guide“, and was used by other Mormon migrants, as well as people of other faiths traveling to the Oregon and California territories.